-It is the student's responsibility to check his/her current schedule of classes by accessing Hokie SPA.
+It is the student's responsibility to check their current schedule of classes by accessing Hokie SPA.
 Errors must be corrected by the established deadline stated in the Timetable of Classes.
 Request for course(s) will result in a responsibility for payment of tuition and fees.
-If a student requests courses via course request or during dropadd, the student is responsible for the tuition and fees assessed unless formally resigning during the established university deadlines.
+If a student requests courses via course request or during drop/add, the student is responsible for the tuition and fees assessed unless formally resigning during the established university deadlines.
 It is the student's responsibility to complete and return the Withdrawal/Resignation form by established term deadlines if choosing to disenroll for a given term.

-Applicants for teacher education programs must submit passing scores on Praxis Core Academic Skills for Educators, or acceptable scores on the SAT or ACT prior to acceptance into the School of Education.
+Applicants for teacher preparation programs must submit passing scores on Praxis Core Academic Skills for Educators, or acceptable scores on the SAT or ACT prior to acceptance into the School of Education.
 Passing scores on relevant Praxis Subject Assessments, the Virginia Communication and Literacy Assessment, and the Reading for Virginia Educators exam (for elementary education teachers) are required prior to receiving a teaching license and prior to admission for some programs.
 A criminal record check is required by school divisions in Virginia prior to employment, and for most divisions for student teaching.

 - graduates with a commitment to learning and advocacy for all students

 - a faculty devoted to improving education through research, teaching, and outreach

 - an emphasis on science, math, and technology within a comprehensive School of Education

 - graduates with expertise in content fields and related pedagogical knowledge and skills

 - committed clinical supervisors in schools

 - field experiences and internships in diverse school settings

 Applications for School of Education programs may be submitted on line through the Graduate School website: www.graduateschool.vt.edu.